marbocub/Neptune2-practical-mods/BL-Touch-Mount/README.md

 Highly stiffness provide improve accuracy bed level repeat detection.
 Highly strength prevents deformation due to thermal stress.
-The zero Y offset keeps the nozzle and the prove level even when the print head is lean forward by temperature transition.
+The zero Y offset keeps the nozzle and the probe level even when the print head is lean forward by temperature transition.

 ![Home](Images/image-001.jpg)